haoxins/haoxins.github.io/archived/2021-programming-rust.md

 ```

 ```
 In other words, you can think of if let as syntax sugar for a match that runs code when the value matches one pattern and then ignores all other values.
 ```

 * The module system
-  - **Packages**: A **Cargo** feature that lets you build, test, and share crates
+  - **Packages**: A **Cargo** feature that
+    lets you build, test, and share crates
-  - Crates: A tree of modules that produces a library or executable
+  - Crates: A tree of modules that produces
+    a library or executable
-  - **Modules**: Let you control the organization, scope, and privacy of paths
+  - **Modules**: Let you control the organization,
+    scope, and privacy of paths
-  - Paths: A way of naming an item, such as a struct, function, or module
+  - Paths: A way of naming an item, such as a
+    `struct`, `function`, or `module`

 * Packages and Crates

 ```
 The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.

 Items in a parent module can't use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
 ```

 ```
-Enums aren't very useful unless their variants are public;
-it would be annoying to have to annotate all enum variants with pub in every case, so the default for enum variants is to be `public`.
+Enums aren't very useful unless their variants are public; it would be annoying to have to annotate all enum variants with pub in every case, so the default for enum variants is to be `public`.

 Structs are often useful without their fields being public, so struct fields follow the general rule of everything being private by default unless annotated with pub.
 ```